Is Joanna From ‘Fixer Upper’ Leaving The Show? She And Chip Dogged By Rumors They’re Quitting

 — DNA News Agency (@dnanewsagency) May 5, 2017

 In fact, according to USA Today, there is going to be a Fixer Upper spinoff.
 However, it has nothing to do with Chip or Joanna, and they’re both keeping their current jobs.
 The new series, Behind the Design, will focus mainly on how Joanna comes up with the amazing designs for the properties.
-But the new series doesn’t mean that Fixer Upper is ending – it’s just expanding a little bit.
+However, the new series doesn’t mean that Fixer Upper is ending — it’s just expanding a little bit.

 What About The Lawsuit?